 ~~~~~ continued below ~~~~~

-You have probably encountered older folks who seem to think they have earned the right to spout whatever they want, especially when it comes to judgments or critical opinions.
+You have probably encountered older folks who seem to think they are entitled to say whatever they want, especially when it comes to judgments or critical opinions.
 You still need filters and decorum.
 The cranky curmudgeon act gets old fast.
-Also, be mindful of repeating the same stories and jokes over and over.

 It’s okay to mention recent ailments or upcoming operations briefly, but don’t make them the focus of your entire conversation.
 Nothing says “old fart” like constantly dwelling on your aches, pains, and maladies.
 People will enjoy conversations with you much more when there are many other topics you are able to talk about.

 What suggestions do you have for remaining young-at-heart during retirement?
 Please share in the comments below!

 © 2021 Dave Hughes.
 All rights reserved.